Celebrate Edinburgh Hogmanay

 Find your stay

-What better place in the world than Edinburgh to say hello to the New Year?
+What better place in the world than Edinburgh to say hello to the New Year of 2026?

-With its spectacular architecture, famous midnight fireworks and street party excitement, the city is the perfect backdrop to spectacular New Year’s celebrations.
+With its spectacular architecture and street party excitement, the city is the perfect backdrop to spectacular New Year’s celebrations.

-And the good news is, a large number of the events are free!
+And the good news is, many events are free!

 Other attractions will feature dance, art, conversation, street theatre, light and fire... lots of fire.